 Noe has spoken before such diverse groups as Open Hand San Francisco, ACT UP/London, The Muse and the Marketplace, Mt.
 Sinai Hospital, Book Expo America, as well as public libraries and indie bookstores in the US and London.
 Her articles have appeared on a variety of grief and writing blogs as well as Broadway World, Windy City Times, Chicago Tribune and Huffington Post.
 Her essay, “Long Term Survivor” won the 2015 Christopher Hewitt Award for Creative Nonfiction.

-She is a member of Alliance of Independent Authors, Authors Guild, Chicago AIDS Garden steering committee and ACT UP/NY.
-A native St. Louisan, Noe remains a lifelong Cardinals fan who dreams of a repeat of the 1964 World Series.
+She is a member of Alliance of Independent Authors, Authors Guild, Chicago Writers Association, Chicago AIDS Garden steering committee and ACT UP/NY.
+A native St. Louisan, Noe remains a lifelong Cardinals fan who dreams of a repeat of the 1964 World Series, with the same outcome.
 Her website is victorianoe.com.

 Awards and Recognition

 - Christopher Hewitt Award, Creative Nonfiction, A&U Magazine, 2015

 - Honorable Mention, Book of the Year, Chicago Writers Association - 2015

 - Finalist, Literature of the Year, A&U Magazine, 2020